surf-visualization/looking-glass/blender/README.md

-# Looking Glass quilt camera
+# Blender Looking Glass quilt camera

-A patch for Blender 2.79b to hack the perspective camera so it supports rendering a Looking Glass 5x9 quilt directly (i.e. in one pass).
-You will need to build Blender from source yourself if you want to use this patch.
+A patch for Blender 2.79b to hack the perspective camera so it supports rendering a Looking Glass 5x9 quilt directly.
+I.e. in one pass, without having to render separate views and combine them.

-Note that this patch applies to the [source tarball](http://download.blender.org/source/blender-2.79b.tar.gz) of 2.79b, so not the latest git version of the 2.7 branch.

 This code replaces the regular blender Perspective camera rendering when the number of DOF Blades (under the Camera settings) is set to 3 or higher.
 So when blades <=2 you can still check how a single view looks (even though it won't match completely, due to the different aspect ratio of the full quilt versus a single view).